antmicro/meta-antmicro/README.md

 ## `meta-antmicro` sample use case

-The [system-releases directory](system-releases) provides Yocto build configuration files, as well as [Google repo tool](https://gerrit.googlesource.com/git-repo/) to quickly start testing and development of Yocto-based systems.
+The [system-releases directory](system-releases) provides the Yocto build configuration files, as well as the [Google repo tool](https://gerrit.googlesource.com/git-repo/) to quickly start testing and development of Yocto-based systems.

 For example, to build the system that will run the [darknet-imgui-visualization demo with camera feed](https://github.com/antmicro/darknet-imgui-visualization) for one of the Jetson platforms: